kbathina/academic-kickstart/content/post/blogpost/blogpost.md

 6. Gaussian Naive Bayes (GNB)

-## Refinement
+## Model Evaluation and Validation

-In order to find the optimal value of parameters, I used a grid search to test values.
+In order to find the optimal value of parameters, I used a cross validation resampling.
 The parameters and their values are shown below:

 | Algorithms | Parameter | Values|
 | ----------- | ----------- | ----------- |